haquema/makers-javascript-fndamentals/challenges/06_weather_api.md

 ## Challenge

-1. Implement the class `WeatherClient` that fetches the current weather for a given city using `got`.
+1. Implement the class `WeatherClient` that fetches the current weather for a given city using `get`.
 It should also accept a callback function, which will get called once the data has been received and parsed to an object:

 ```js